feathersui/vite-plugin-openfl/README.md

 A custom plugin to build [OpenFL](https://openfl.org) (and [Feathers UI](https://feathersui.com/)) projects with [Vite](http://vitejs.dev).

+> _Warning!_ This plugin does not work correctly with the latest version of Vite.
+It was last known to be working with Vite 3.1.0.

 ## Usage

 Create a new directory for your project.